TW-Smart-CoE/ivassistant-android/docs/en/README.md

 ivassistant-android is an intelligent voice library middleware, encapsulating ASR (Automatic Speech Recognition), TTS (Text-to-Speech), WakeUp (Wake Word Detection), and ChatGPT smart voice interaction services SDK provided by various cloud service providers.
 This middleware aims to offer developers a simple and convenient interface, enabling them to effortlessly leverage these advanced voice interaction technologies without delving into the complexities of SDK integration and adaptation.
 With IVAssistant-Android, developers can focus more on crafting applications, unburdened by the intricacies of underlying technologies.

 Currently supported capabilities:
-- ASR Speech Recognition: Alibaba, Baidu
+- ASR Speech Recognition: Alibaba, Baidu, Iflytek
 - TTS Text-to-Speech: Alibaba (Chinese), Google (International)
-- WakeUp Voice Activation: Baidu (Chinese), Picovoice (International)
+- WakeUp Voice Activation: Baidu (Chinese), Picovoice (International), Iflytek
 - Chat Intelligent Chatting: ChatGPT

 ## How to integrate